How to Turn Web Leads into Customers Step by Step

-Even if you can't close the deal, at least close on a next step.
-This could be setting a follow up meeting and putting it on the calendar or deliverables you owe to the prospect to make a decision.
-Do not just let the call end with a qualified lead without a next step ever.
+Even if you can't close the deal, at least close on the next step.
+This could be setting a follow-up meeting and putting it on the calendar or deliverables you owe to the prospect to make a decision.
+Do not just let the call end with a qualified lead without the next step ever.

 - 2 days later: Call them and deliver additional information or content that is valuable.
 I like to share our Marketing Grader Quiz, a relevant blog, webinar we've recorded, or case study.